OurVoiceUSA/HelloVoter/docs/Canvassing-Guidelines.md

 ### Data gathering laws

 By using the canvassing tool, you are collecting data about the people who live in the area.
 That data is uploaded to your Dropbox account.
 From there, it is accessible to other users of the app which you’ve chosen to share it with.
-Local laws may prohibit sharing of data collected in this way.
+Laws in the area may prohibit sharing of data collected in this way.
 As such, don’t use the canvassing tool where this is prohibited.

+### Data import and sharing

+By importing data into the canvassing tool, and sharing a form with others, users are expected to acknowledge and adhere to any and all applicable local, state, and federal laws and statutes regarding voter data and the sharing of that data.
+Our Voice USA encourages everyone to remain lawful in their activities while using these resources and tools.

 ### You represent yourself